Public Policy (2022 - 2024)

 Senior Seminar and Honors Thesis

 Public Policy Senior Seminar

-PUBPL-UA 800 Prerequisites: completion of all coursework for public policy major.
+PUBPL-UA 800 Prerequisite: completion of all coursework for public policy major.
 Required of all majors.
 4 points.

 Senior Honors Thesis